 WEBSITE | 2808 Guadalupe St

 4. Pinthouse Pizza

-There are a few locations of this Austin brewpub, so it’s a great option for group dining in Austin no matter where you’re staying!
-Pinthouse Pizza locations have long rows of indoor picnic tables; I’ve been there with a group of 20, and it was no problem!
+There are a few locations of this Austin brewpub, so it’s a great option for group dining in north Austin, south hAustin, or Round Rock.
+Head to Pinthouse Pizza for some delicious pizza and Austin craft beer.
+All of their locations have long rows of indoor picnic tables; I’ve been there with a group of 20, and it was no problem.
+No reservations required, just show up with your group and find a table.
 Their pies chewy and delicious, and the beer program is KILLIN’ IT right now.
 They’ve recently won several awards for their hoppy beers at the World Beer Cup!